FarmProgrammer/Vevesi/Realm of Evocation/Toscana/Toscana.md

 ### - How much is known of time before recorded history?
 Little is known before the 2700 years ago as the clans were too small and most knowledge came from stories or word of mouth from generation to generation.
 ### - To what degree does the history of different cultures/races vary?
-While the history as recorded by the Aaracokra is the most prevalent and taught each race owes its ancestry primarily to a different clan.
+While the history as recorded by the Strix is the most prevalent and taught each race owes its ancestry primarily to a different clan.
 ### - Are there relics of earlier eras that predate this?
 Yes, every now and then a ruin or mausoleum is discovered that is estimated to be over 10000 years old.
 ### - What form do these relics take? (ruined cities, massive standing stones, ancient but common near-indestructible charms passed down through families, etc).